tdwg/bdq/tg2/_review/docs/list/bdqval/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>Research uses forming a bdqffdq:UseCase for improving the quality of, and selecting dwc:Occurrence records suitable for predicting the spatial distribution of a limited number of Eucalypt tree species (Gill et al. 1985).
+			<td>A bdqffdq:UseCase for improving the quality of, and selecting dwc:Occurrence records suitable for predicting the spatial distribution of tree species.
 This Use Case filters for occurrence records that meet criteria for a known species at a known location and date.
-Records can be further filtered to meet the requirements of a particular distribution modeling analysis.
-Filtered records can then be combined with environmental data derived from occurrence locations to evaluate robust spatial distribution models, including Maxent (Phillips et al. 2006) and generalized linear and additive models (Guisan et al. 2002).
-Models will be further assessed via systematic surveys in areas with high predicted occurrence and low record density.
-Project outputs are: (1) recommendations for robust species distribution modeling methods for tree species, (2) a suite of environmental variables for the selected species, and (3) improved “expert distribution” envelopes derived from modeling.</td>
+Records can be further filtered to meet the requirements of the predictive modeling of specific tree species distributions (e.g., Eucalypts) using high-precision occurrence data and environmental variables to evaluate modeling methodologies and refine expert distribution envelopes. </td>
 		</tr>
 		<tr>
 			<td>Comments</td>